 How Can You Extract Structured Data from PDFs for RAG?

-Extracting structured data from PDFs for RAG LLMs typically involves a multi-stage process that combines Optical Character Recognition (OCR), layout analysis, and intelligent parsing techniques.
-This layered approach ensures that not only is text accurately recognized, but its spatial and semantic context within the document is also preserved for better LLM grounding.
+Extracting structured data from PDFs for RAG LLMs typically involves Optical Character Recognition (OCR), layout analysis, and intelligent parsing.
+This layered approach preserves both the text and its spatial and semantic context for better LLM grounding.

 Golden Summary: Advanced PDF extraction for RAG LLMs involves a multi-stage process, starting with pre-processing and OCR for scanned documents.
 This is followed by layout analysis to understand document structure, specialized extraction for tables and figures, and finally, data structuring, normalization, and metadata enrichment to prepare content for optimal LLM consumption.